TheAgera/Obsidian/Work/Weekly Log July 2024/7-29 thru.md

 	- Open event viewer log from right click context menu
 	- AutoCAD install with button click, copy from pdq script
 	- Update drawing is not working properly
+	-  AutoCAD profile migrate will export the profile from the previous version, and then import the previous version profile to the new version.
 	-